 If a squirrel chews on your car's wiring, comprehensive coverage may help pay for repairs.

 Auto insurance may help protect you if you've been hurt or your car has been damaged in a hit-and-run.
 Collision coverage may help pay for car repairs after a hit-and-run.
 Uninsured and underinsured motorist coverage and medical payments coverage may help cover your medical bills after a hit-and-run.

 Typically, comprehensive coverage may help cover the theft of car parts.

 Comprehensive coverage typically helps cover losses such as theft.
 In the event your car is stolen, call the police and file a report, notify your insurance company after you've filed the report and if your car is leased or financed you should notify the lender.

 If your friend was involved in a wreck while driving your car, typically your insurance policy (not his) would likely be tapped to pay for damage or injury costs resulting from the accident.
-However, the way this plays out depends on the specific coverages and limits of your insurance policy.
+However, the way this plays out varies by state and depends on the specific coverages and limits of your insurance policy.